Understanding Projectile Motion with Derivations

 Perpendicular Axis Theorem + Mixed Problem

-In the last article, we got to know a very useful theorem called ‘Parallel Axis Theorem’.
+In the last article, we learned about a very useful theorem called the ‘Parallel Axis Theorem‘.
 But as well know, it can be applied only when the 2 axes under consideration are parallel to each other.

-But what if we want to know MOI about an axis which is not the plane ?
-Perpendicular Axis Theorem comes to our rescue*
+But what if we want to know MOI about an axis that is not in the plane?
+Perpendicular Axis Theorem comes to our rescue

 1. Perpendicular Axis Theorem